nguyen-v/KDT_Hierarchical_KiBot/README.md

   This will start a KiBot run with the variant set as `RELEASED`.
 When the run completes, it also creates a release with assets and updates the `CHANGELOG.md` file (renames the `[Unreleased]` section with the pushed tag and creates a new `[Unreleased]` section).

-- After a release, you will need to update your `main` branch and rebase your `dev` branch with the `main` branch:
+- After a release, you will need to update your `main` branch to be up-to-date with the remote:

   ```
-  git fetch origin
   git pull
   ```